In This Guide

 For Research and Long Documents

-Claude is the clear winner for research and long-document analysis — its 200K token context window processes roughly 150,000 words in a single session, making it the only tool that can reliably handle a full 300-page contract, a year of legal filings, or a complete product specification; Gemini's 1M token window is technically larger but real-world performance at extreme context length is still inconsistent; for live research requiring current data, Gemini with Google Search or ChatGPT with Browse have the edge.
+Claude is the workhorse for research and long-document analysis.
+Its 200K context window handles roughly 150,000 words in a single session — enough for a full 300-page contract or a year of legal filings.
+Gemini 2.5 Pro's 2M token window is technically larger and wins for truly massive context tasks.
+For live research requiring current data, Gemini with Google Search or ChatGPT with Browse have the edge over Claude.

-Real-Time Research: Gemini and Grok Have the Edge
+Real-Time Research: Gemini and ChatGPT Have the Edge

-For research requiring current information — recent earnings reports, news from last week, regulatory changes from last month — ChatGPT with Browse, Gemini with Google Search integration, and Grok with X data all outperform Claude, which has a knowledge cutoff and no native real-time web access.
+For research requiring current information — recent earnings reports, regulatory changes from last month, news from last week — ChatGPT with Browse, Gemini with Google Search, and Grok with X data all outperform Claude, which has a knowledge cutoff and no native real-time web access.
 For static document analysis, Claude wins.
-For live research, use Gemini or ChatGPT with web access enabled.
+For live research, reach for Gemini or ChatGPT with Browse enabled.

 For Business and Enterprise Use

-For enterprise AI tool selection in 2026: Microsoft 365 shops should start with Copilot (GPT-4o) since it is already embedded in Word, Excel, and Teams; Google Workspace organizations get Gemini included at no extra cost; security-focused enterprises should evaluate Claude for Enterprise for its strong data privacy agreements; all three have mature APIs for custom applications with OpenAI's having the broadest documentation and community support.
+For enterprise AI tool selection in 2026: Microsoft 365 shops should start with Copilot (GPT-5) since it is already embedded in Word, Excel, and Teams.
+Google Workspace organizations get Gemini included at no extra cost.
+Security-focused enterprises should evaluate Claude for Enterprise for its strong data privacy agreements.
+All three have mature APIs for custom applications, with OpenAI's having the broadest documentation and community support.

 Choosing an AI tool for your organization involves more than benchmark scores.
 Compliance, data privacy, pricing at scale, and integration with existing systems all matter.